lechmazur/buyout_game/README.md

 ## Why Public Balances But Private Transfers

 That combination is deliberate.
 Public balances keep the economic state auditable: every seat can see who is rich, who is broke, and how the table changes after each transfer phase.
 Private transfers preserve the harder strategic problem.
 Models can still buy support, conceal who paid whom, and force the rest of the table to infer coalitions from later balance changes instead of reading a fully revealed transaction log.
+Those public balance deltas are only **net** effects of a simultaneous transfer phase, not a public sender-recipient ledger.

+---

+## Why This Benchmark Is Controlled

+- **Starting balances are controlled, not ad hoc.** Every game starts from `800`.
+Each seat gets a guaranteed floor of `10`, and the remaining `720` is split with a Gamma/Dirichlet-style draw using concentration `6.0`.
+In ordinary runs that draw is deterministic from the game seed.
+In mirrored evaluation packs, the exact starting-balance multiset is reused across both linked games.
+- **Prize variation is explicit and bounded.** The game announces one public monotone ladder chosen from `9` regimes: `0.7x / 0.9x / 1.1x` crossed with `ultra_top_heavy / top_heavy / moderate`.
+The ladder stays fixed for the whole game.
+Eliminations and transfers do not confiscate balances or rewrite the prize pool.
+- **Simultaneous phases reduce action-order artifacts.** Private DMs follow a fixed `4,4,3,3,3,2` schedule.
+In each DM subround, outbound choices are made from the same frozen state, then delivered at once, and seats may reply to up to `2` non-mutual inbound DMs.
+Transfers are also chosen from one frozen balance snapshot and applied simultaneously, so money received in that phase cannot be re-spent immediately.
+- **The information split is intentional.** Public balances make the economic state auditable.
+Private transfers keep bargaining, concealment, and coalition inference live because other seats only see later net balance changes, not the full transfer log.
+- **Binding commitments are narrow and explicit.** Ordinary promises, threats, and alliance claims are cheap talk.
+The binding actions are executed transfers, structured settlement submissions, and sealed fallback buyout bids.
+- **The endgame is rule-bound.** Finalists get `2` private negotiation rounds, then simultaneous settlement submissions.
+Settlement only executes if both finalists designate the same `1st`-place seat and the feasible payment bounds overlap.
+Otherwise the game falls to a capped sealed buyout.
+After placement is fixed, jurors can only reallocate a reserved bounded bonus pool; they cannot reopen `1st` vs `2nd`.
+- **Prompts expose the game state without coaching a house style.** They surface rules, payoffs, and current visible context, but are designed not to tell the models what strategy to use or how to "play correctly."

 ---